archit-garg12/Indexer/README.txt

     Read_file():
         This function parses through an etree root object which is able to retrieve the text from a webpage.
-        We tokenize this page, and add the word and posting to our inverted index, accordingly.
+        We tokenize this page and Simhash it, and add the word and posting to our inverted index, accordingly.

     read_master_for_id():
         This function opens the master inverted index, and adds a tfidf score for each posting, and